 In this example, a Netgear Nighthawk was used to connect to one of the Ethernet ports located in the study.
 The Ethernet connection went to the router’s WAN port in order to distribute the Internet connection.

-A fast router like the Nighthawk is essential in an installation like this since the speeds offered by the NBN connection (in this case from iiNet) can approach 100Mbps — the Nighthawk is an 802.11ac router and can supply very fast Wi-Fi speeds, and it also Gigabit Ethernet ports for directly connected computers.
+A fast router like the Nighthawk is essential in an installation like this since the speeds offered by the NBN connection (in this case from iiNet) can approach 100Mbps — the Nighthawk is an 802.11ac router and can supply very fast Wi-Fi speeds.
+It also has Gigabit Ethernet ports for directly connected computers.

-A speed test conducted over wireless connection to a notebook shows that the NBN connection to this home is one to admire, with a 96.48Mbps download speed, and a 30.48Mbps upload speed.
+A speed test conducted over a wireless connection to a notebook shows that the NBN connection to this home is one to admire, with a 96.48Mbps download speed and a 30.48Mbps upload speed.